Blue (English group)

 Blue are an English boy band consisting of members Simon Webbe, Duncan James, Antony Costa, and Lee Ryan.
 The group formed in 2000 and released three studio albums before announcing a hiatus in late 2004.

-In January 2011, the group reformed and represented their country at the 2011 Eurovision Song Contest in Düsseldorf with the song "I Can", coming in 11th place with 100 points.
+The group represented the United Kingdom at the Eurovision Song Contest 2011 with the song "I Can", coming in 11th place with 100 points.
 In 2013, it was confirmed that the group would be joining The Big Reunion, in which six groups from the past (including Liberty X, Atomic Kitten and 5ive) reform for a one-off gig.
 On 27 March 2013, the group announced they would embark on their first headlining tour later on in the year, their first tour in nearly ten years.

 In April 2015, Blue were dropped by their record label Sony due to the poor performance of their fifth album Colours.
 In 2022, Blue returned with singles "Haven't Found You Yet" and "Dance with Me", both from their sixth studio album Heart & Soul, which was released on 28 October 2022.

 Blue have sold 15 million records worldwide.
 According to the British Phonographic Industry (BPI), Blue has been certified for 3.6 million albums and 2.6 million singles in the UK.